tammybutow/BrowserQuest/README.md

 ChaosQuest
 ============

 ChaosQuest is a HTML5/JavaScript team building game.
 It can be used to showcase and teach the practice of Chaos Engineering in a fun multiplayer Game Development environment.
-Gremlin will automatically run attacks against ChaosQuest.

 It has four major parts: